-Social Security Disability and Reflect Sympathetic Dystrophy
+Social Security Disability and Reflex Sympathetic Dystrophy

-Is rsd a disability?
+Is RSD a Disability?

 The Disability Lawyers with the San Diego Disability Law Group analyze each case according to the sequential evaluation process applied to all initial Social Security insurance claims and all adult SSI claims i.e. 1) Is the claimant presently engaged in substantial gainful activity; 2) Does the claimant have a severe impairment; 3) Does the impairment meet or equal a listed impairment; 4) Does the impairment prevent the claimant from performing past relevant work and 5) Does the impairment prevent the performance of other work considering the claimant’s age, education and prior work experience.

 The Social Security Administration publishes a Listing of Impairments with medical evidence requirements which, if met, are conclusive of social security disability.
 Sometimes, however, a severe condition like RSD is not listed in the Listing of Impairments but is addressed in a Social Security Policy Interpretation Ruling.
 In preparing this case, the Disability Lawyers at the San Diego Disability Law Group referenced SSR 03-02P ” EVALUATING REFLEX SYMPATHETIC DYSTROPHY SYNDROME/COMPLEX REGIONAL PAIN SYNDROME”.